delisabet/Cuchina--CLASS/bouncing and gravity.md

 //Declare

 CHI [] NumberCHI = new CHI [10];
-//Ball is the class- my ball is the class instance
+//CHI is the class- my CHI is the class instance

 //Initialize